 While creating your own videos is an excellent way to promote your business and bring brand awareness to TikTok, you can also tap into your customers’ content.
 This is where hashtags come in again.This is where hashtags come in again, and it’s an invaluable tool for marketers to promote brands and small businesses.

-Create a unique hashtag for your business and ask your customers to use it whenever they post something on TikTok about your products.
+Use hashtag generator tools to create a unique hashtag for your business and ask your customers to use it whenever they post something on TikTok about your products.
 You could also run a paid hashtag challenge (more on that below).

 This way, prospects learn about your company through the best marketing vehicle: word of mouth.
 For example, if a prospect sees a TikTok video where a user wears your designer dress, they’ll want to follow your business’ hashtag to learn more about those dresses.
 This could eventually lead to them purchasing through your website because of a TikTok video.